What I Offer

 Commitment to Diversity and Inclusion

-Look - I’m an able-bodied middle-aged middle-class cisgender white dude from suburban Pennsylvania.
+Full disclosure: I’m an able-bodied middle-aged middle-class cisgender white dude from suburban Pennsylvania.
 Aside from knowing what it’s like to struggle to pay bills from time to time, I’m a bullseye for privilege.
 And I’m acutely aware of that.

 For that reason, I approach therapy by drawing from your world view as much as possible.
 I function more as a guide to get you to think about your values and your experiences and help you to organize and act on those experiences so you can be a healthier person.
 There’s no way for me to know what it’s like to live your life.
 You’re the only one who’s lived it.
 It’s out of respect for your uniqueness that I make every effort to work this way.